 In most cases, spinal stenosis develops as a result of changes influenced by arthritis.
-These changes can lead to the narrowing of the spinal canal and the open spaces that exist between vertebrae.
-This results in the pinching of the spinal cord and nerves leading to tingling, numbness, and pain in legs, torso, and arms.
+These changes can also lead to the narrowing of the spinal canal and the open spaces that exist between vertebrae.
+This also results in the pinching of the spinal cord and nerves leading to tingling, numbness, and pain in legs, torso, and arms.

 Causes of Spinal Stenosis